Video: How to teach your child to ride a bike – updated

 Congratulate them on their achievement and pause for a breather.

-Once they can ride confidently, the trainee may be tempted to show off their new skills straight away but it’s best to stop before doing too much as they may become demoralised if further progress is slow.
+Once they can ride confidently, the child may be tempted to show off their new skills straight away, but it’s best to stop before doing too much as they may become demoralised if further progress is slow.

-If you would like more help learning to ride a bike you can contact your local Cycle Instructor.
+Bikeability is the Department for Transport’s national cycle training programme for schoolchildren in England.
+If you would like more help teaching a child to ride a bike, you can contact a local Bikeability provider.